What Should I Do With My Life? 5 Questions To Help You Figure It Out

 Likewise, there’s a well-known correlation between stress and poor sleep quality.

 Though many nightmares can evoke feelings of fear, that is not the only emotion people feel after nightmares.

-Feelings of anxiety and despair are also common, and it’s worth reflecting on your nightmares to see if you notice any recurring themes.
+Feelings of anxiety and loneliness or despair are also common, and it’s worth reflecting on your nightmares to see if you notice any recurring themes.